j-w-s/Checkers/README.md

 ### Building

 1. Load the .dfx file to a machine that can laser-cut the design for the enclosure of the Raspberry Pi 3b
+2. Cut the wooden planks
+3. Stain cut pieces and let dry
-2. Assemble cut pieces of the enclosure
+4. Assemble cut pieces for the enclosure
-3. Other step for building
-4. Other step for building
-5. Other step for building
+5. Use a screwdriver to create a hole in the bottom-left corner of the back of the enclosure
+6. etc.
+7. etc.
+8. etc.

 <!-- FEATURES -->
 ## Features